 Blog written by:

-There are often times when working with SharePoint where you need to find specific content, text or even HTML code throughout the site.
+There are often times when working with SharePoint where you need to find specific content, text, web parts, or even HTML code throughout the site.
 Most of the time you rely heavily on either a manual check or search to find what you need.
 Both of these options can be time consuming and often not return the content you are looking for.

 This code simply draws a square with a button and text field allowing you to change the color of the square.